Heidi Faith, SBD Founder

 - Pregnancy Loss and Infant Death Alliance

 - National Home Funeral Alliance

-Jennifer Mull has years of experience in providing bereavement mentorship both to mothers and to medical professionals.
-Author of internationally published “What if I miscarry?”
-Jennifer’s personal and professional ambition is to see mothers experiencing babyloss at any point in pregnancy to receive compassionate, affirming, and holistic professional care.
+Jennifer Mull helped shape the original SBD U training as it was first made available in 2011.
+Jennifer has years of experience in providing bereavement mentorship both to mothers and to medical professionals.
+Author of internationally published “What_if_I_Miscarry_revised” Jennifer’s personal and professional ambition is to see mothers experiencing babyloss at any point in pregnancy to receive compassionate, affirming, and holistic professional care.
 In her role as Provider Care Director, Jennifer oversees all of the Provider Care content including the SBD professional birth & bereavement training, and is available for workshops and lectures in medical professional conduct and care prior to, during and after pregnancy and infant loss.